jnsebgosselin/gwhat/docs/manage_data.rst

     :alt: water_level_datafile.png
     :figclass: align-center

     Example of a correctly formatted water level data file.
+This file is available in the folder of the project example that is distributed with GWHAT.

 .. important:: Water levels must be in metres below the ground surface.
+    The name of the labels of the header and of the data columns (e.g., Well Name, Well ID, Date) must be respected for the program to read the content of the file correctly.

 .. _sec_exporting_data: